nushell/nushell.github.io/blog/2023-12-07-logo-contest.md

 YOU involved in this endeavour :smirk:

-In the following weeks, we will be organizing a contest where YOU can submit your creations and have them compete in a fierce battle where only one will stand by the end of the event, also known as a vote :wink:
+In the following weeks, we will be organizing a contest where YOU can submit your creations and have them compete in a fierce battle where only one logo and one mascot will stand by the end of the event, also known as a vote :wink:

 Let us explain the rules, what you'll be asked exactly, how to submit your work